On the chain of commuting operators on Banach spaces: General theory

-\begin{remark} \textnormal{The above proof also guarantees that if $T_1 \in K(X)$ and is quasi-similar to $T_2$, then $T_2$ is of chain $1$.
-What is interesting, in general we cannot hope for $T_2$ to be compact.
-In \cite{Hoover}, T. Hoover gave an example of two quasi-similar operators $T_1$ and $T_2$, with compact $T_1$ and non-compact $T_2$.
-In particular, $T_2$ is of minimal chain $1$.} \end{remark}
+\begin{remark} The preceding proof also guarantees that if $T_1 \in \mathcal{K}(X)$ is quasi-similar to $T_2$, then $T_2$ is of chain $1$.
+Interestingly, in general, we cannot expect for $T_2$ to be compact.
+T. Hoover \cite{Hoover} provided an example of two quasi-similar operators $T_1$ and $T_2$, where $T_1$ is compact and $T_2$ is non-compact.
+In particular, this $T_2$ is of minimal chain $1$. \end{remark}